 For any additional schedule changes and updates, please check the Town website.

-Construction Sites Closed in Surfside
+Construction Allowed in Limited Capacity in Surfside

 CDC Travel Advisory

 Non-essential travel is strongly discouraged to further combat the spread of the virus.
 For the latest travel advisories, visit CDC travel advisory